-So when we hear this word ‘Ramadan’ what natural should come to our heart is a longing.
-In essence what we are longing for is forgiveness for our Lord because the forgiveness is the beginning of the path.
+So when we hear this word ‘Ramadan’, what natural should come to our heart is a longing.
+In essence, what we are longing for is forgiveness from our Lord, because the forgiveness is the beginning of the path.

 And once we repent from our sins and that we are attempting to draw near to our Lord, is that repentance has a beginning but it never has an end.
 What we want to do is to ultimately polish our hearts and to have all of our sins forgiven from the blessing of Allah Almighty.

 Not only will He forgive us of our sins, but He will also erase those sins from our Scrolls.
 He will also erase the traces of those sins from our psychological profile.